nazmulidris/ts-node-dev-template/readme.md

 6. Run the `main.ts` file (`start`).
 7. Run the linter (`lint`).

-## How to update the template
+## How do I get changes made to this template in the future?

-You can get more info on this topic [here](https://stackoverflow.com/a/56577320/2085356).
-Here are the steps to create a remote called `template` that we will pull the changes from and then merge those changes into `main`.
+Here are the steps to create a remote called `template`.
+When there are changes to this repo, you can pull the changes from and then merge those changes into `main`.

 ```shell
 git remote add template https://github.com/nazmulidris/ts-node-dev-template
 git pull template main
 ```

+> 💡 You can get more info on this topic [here](https://stackoverflow.com/a/56577320/2085356).